-Our Problem-Based Learning concentration uses the highly regarded Critical Skills Program model.
-Begun at Antioch University New England twenty-five years ago, the Critical Skills program offers educators a set of powerful learning experiences in support of classroom and school change initiatives.
-Through the model of the Critical Skills Classroom, we help you to develop a cohesive approach to address many of the challenges faced by educators today: aligning curricula with state and district learning frameworks; designing real-world, problem-based learning experiences; shaping safe, collaborative classroom and school cultures; integrating critical skill development with content learning; implementing competency-based assessment practices; and achieving substantive and compelling learning for students.
+Our Problem-Based Learning concentration uses the highly regarded Critical Skills Classroom model.
+Since 1986, the Critical Skills program has offered educators a set of powerful learning experiences in support of classroom and school change initiatives.
+Using the Critical Skills Classroom model, we help you to develop a cohesive approach to address many of the challenges faced by educators today: aligning curricula with state and district learning frameworks; designing real-world, problem-based learning experiences; shaping safe, collaborative classroom and school cultures; integrating critical skill development with content learning; implementing competency-based assessment practices; and achieving substantive and compelling learning for students.

-Our program faculty and staff are experienced master teachers and leaders who have significant experience and success implementing this Critical Skills Classroom model and have completed advanced Critical Skills and leadership training.
+Our program faculty and staff are experienced Critical Skills master teachers and leaders who have significant experience and success implementing Critical Skills and who have completed advanced Critical Skills and leadership training.
 The Critical Skills Classroom is a comprehensive model that creatively and effectively integrates four powerful teaching methodologies into coherent strategies such as; collaborative learning, experiential learning, problem-based learning, standards-driven or competency-based learning.

-Graduates of our Problem-Based Learning (PBL) program concentration featuring Critical Skills are able to:
+Graduates of our Critical Skills/ Problem-Based Learning (PBL) program concentration are able to:

-- Design powerful, real-world, problem-based learning experiences that target student acquisition of essential knowledge, critical skills and fundamental dispositions.
+- Design powerful, real-world, problem-based learning experiences (aka Challenges) that target student acquisition of essential knowledge, critical skills and fundamental dispositions.

 - Create strong, safe, collaborative classroom communities built on the principles of sustainability, inclusion and equity.